flycheck/flycheck/README.md

 want to use.
 For instance, to always use `pyflakes` in `python-mode`, just remove `flycheck-checker-python-flake8` and `flycheck-checker-python-pylint` from `flycheck-checkers` via customization.

+### Appearance

+- `M-x customize-variable flycheck-error-indicator`: Change the indicator at the beginning of lines containing *errors*.
+Defaults to `"⚠"`, set to `nil` to disable indicators for error messages..
+- `M-x customize-variable flycheck-warning-indicator`: Change the indicator at the beginning of lines containing *warnings*.
+Defaults to `"⚠"`, set to `nil` to disable indicators for warning messages.
+- `M-x customize-face flycheck-error-face`: Customize the face for error highlights.
+Inherits from `flymake-errline` by default.
+- `M-x customize-face flycheck-warning-face`: Customize the face for error highlights.
+Inherits from `flymake-warnline` by default.

 Extending